insyirahpahrin/HPC-AI-UPM-Team-3/README.md

 # Results
 [HOOMD Blue]
-* Steps per second increased when more nodes and cores are used.
-This reflects on the improved performance with additional computational resources
+* Steps per second increased as more nodes and cores were used, reflecting improved performance with additional computational resources.
-*
+* Execution time decreased with the addition of nodes and cores, indicating that using more nodes helps speed up task processing.
+* The system’s speedup tends to increase as more cores are used, since tasks are divided and processed in parallel, reducing the overall time required.
+* As more cores are added, the system’s efficiency decreases.
+While additional cores can speed up processing, they do not necessarily improve efficiency, as more resources are spent on managing the extra cores rather than on productive work.

 # Challenges
 Discuss any challenges or obstacles faced during the project and how they were addressed.